strapi/documentation/docs/user-docs/latest/content-types-builder/configuring-fields-content-type.md

 Configuring the base settings of the Relation field consists in choosing with which existing content-type the relation should be established and the kind of relation.
 The edition window of the Relation field displays 2 grey boxes, each representing one of the content-types in relation.
 Between the grey boxes are displayed all possible relation types.

-1. (optional) Choose the *Field name* of the content-type A. <!--- More info needed on that --->
+1. Click on the 2nd grey box to define the content-type B. It must be an already created collection type.
 2. Click on the icon representing the relation to establish between the content-types.
-3. Click on the 2nd grey box to define the content-type B. It must be an already created collection type.
+3. Choose the *Field name* of the content-type A, meaning the name that will be used for the field in the content-type A.
-4. (optional) Choose de *Field name* of the content-type B. <!--- More info needed on that --->
+4. (optional if disabled by the relation type) Choose de *Field name* of the content-type B.

 :::